loomnugget/art-c/README.md

 ## **Artist Profile**

-The User Account is an object with the properties:
+The Artist Profile is an object with the properties:
   - **_id** [required][generated]
   - **userID** [required][generated]
   - **galleries** [generated]